Need something stylish for home working? I have picked out 30 of the best retro home office desks for you, covering most sizes and budgets.

 3. Retro oak and brass office desk by Pokojscy Studio

-They do variations on this theme, but I like this particular example a lot.
-Angular legs, a good working surface and two drawers at the front with brass detailing.
-Handmade too and selling for £699.28.
+Angular legs, a good working surface and two drawers at the front with some interesting brass detailing.
+Handmade too and although it isn’t cheap at £1,071, it something of a statement piece for your home.

 4. Retro Watts desk at Swoon

 Tapered legs once more, just enough space to work with and if you didn’t notice, two drawers underneath for storage.
-A sleek and streamlined design that’s also versatile enough for most homes. £349 for this one.
+A sleek and streamlined design that’s also versatile enough for most homes. £349 for this one and its variations.

 6. S285 Desk Bauhaus desk by Marcel Breuer from Thonet

 I can’t really compile a list of retro desks without dropping in a couple of design classics.
-They don’t get more ‘classic’ than this one.
+And they really don’t get more ‘classic’ than this one.

 7. George Nelson-designed Home Desk by Vitra